vishvAsa/kalpAntaram/kANe/v4/0/Chronological_Table.md

 commentary on Yājñavalkya-smrti 1080 A, D.-1110 A D Govindarāja, a commentator of Manusmrti 1100-1130 A D-Laksmīdhara, the author of a vast digest on

-Dbarmaśāstra called Kalpataru or Krtyahalpataru 1100-1150 A D-Jīmātavāhana, author of the Dāyabhāga, Kala
+Dbarmaśāstra called Kalpataru or Kr̥tyahalpataru 1100-1150 A D-Jīmātavāhana, author of the Dāyabhāga, Kala

 viveka and Vyavahāramātrkā.
 1100–1150 A. D Bhavadevabbatta, author of Prāyaścıtta-prakarana